raedbsili1991/SixBars_Mechanism_Optimization/README.md

 ![](media/opt_eq.png)

-Where, the mechanism performance is defined algebrically by:
+Where, the mechanism performance is defined algebrically by next metrics, which we have introduced:

 ![](media/metrics.png)